-Corporate Social Responsibility (CSR) / Citizenship projects are now major growth areas for Rentaballoonrace.com having run races for Sodexo, a French multi-national operating extensively in the UK, Alexander Mann Solutions, Marriott Hotels, Nationwide Bank, Cannock Council and Alexandra Workwear.
-CSR has four main strands.
+These ten top reasons plus others like major educational components are exactly why Corporate Social Responsibility (CSR) / Citizenship projects are now a major growth product for Rentaballoonrace.com.
+We’ve now run or are running races for global companies like Sodexo, a French multi-national operating extensively in the UK, Alexander Mann Solutions Marriott Hotels, Nationwide Bank, Ernst and Young, Cannock Council and US-centred Alexandra Work Wear.

 1. Ethical issues